Discover a world of educational opportunities to support your lifelong learning

 The RACGP offers a number of programs supporting GPs in Training to achieve Fellowship including the Australian General Practice Training Program (AGPT), Remote Vocational Training Scheme (RVTS) and the Fellowship Support Program.

-Follow the interactive path below to find out more about the AGPT pathway to becoming a GP in Australia.
+The interactive path below outlines the pathway to becoming a GP on the Australian General Practice Training (AGPT) Program as an Australian Medical Graduate.
 You can click on the question marks to reveal information on each step of the journey.

 AGPT Registrar (Rural Generalist Fellowship)